Midorilly/Formal-Methods/README.md

 - testing phase, during which we check the predictive performances of the previously obtained Petri nets.

 ### Training Phase
 The pre-processed data is used to train the Petri nets.
-This involves using algorithms to learn the structure and parameters of the model based on the observed behavior of the system.
+This involves using the alpha miner algorithm to learn the structure and parameters of the model based on the observed behavior of the system.

 Specifically, for each day of the week, the training  involves the following steps:
 - the training dataset referring to the specific day needs to be read into a pandas dataframe, parsing the 'timestamp' column as dates